marko-nikolic01/used-cars-data-analytics/README.md

   3. How have vehicle prices evolved over time by model?
   4. How has the percentage distribution of vehicle offers by fuel type evolved over the months?
   5. How does vehicle size influence the likelihood of vehicle damage?
+  6. What does the vehicle price distribution look like?
+  7. How does the number of previous owners impact the number of days a vehicle remains on the market?
+  8. How does the vehicle color impact the price and the number of days a vehicle remains on the market?
+  9. How has the percentage distribution of vehicle offers by body type evolved over the years?
+  10. How has the average age of vehicles evolved over the years, and what has the age distribution looked like during that time?

 ### Stream Processing Questions
 [Comming Soon]